New Taipei City: Logistic industries

-The Port of Taipei located in Bali District has the capability of fitting container ships weighing up to 80,000 tons and transporting more than 2 million TEU annually.
+The Port of Taipei located in Bali District has the capability of fitting container ships weighing up to 80,000 tons and transporting more than 2 million TEUs annually.
 The Tamsui Fisherman's Wharf in Tamsui District serves as the main port for fishing boats, as well as for sightseeing and leisure.

 Manufacturing industries

 Foxconn is based in New Taipei City.
 The company is the international major company for electronic OEM/ODM products.
-Foxconn producesIPhones for Apple.
+Foxconn produces iPhones for Apple.

 New Taipei is also the hometown of Giant Bicycles.
-In the 1980 Fairly Cycle was founded in New Taipei.
-The company is producing 450 to 550 bikes a day for brands like Felt, Canyon (Germany), Kona, Willier and others as OEM.
+In the 1980s Fairly Cycle was founded in New Taipei.
+The company produces 450 to 550 bikes a day for brands like Felt, Canyon (Germany), Kona, Willier and others as an OEM.

 Education

 Education in New Taipei City is governed by the Education Department of New Taipei City Government.
 The city population is highly educated, with over 38% of the people received higher education.